brianamckinley/Yu_2022/README.md

 Next, in order to slim down the set of genes to a more manageable size, differential expression analysis with edgeR was performed.
 The edgeR script used is included in the repository.

+SYM_np_vs_wb_DE_GRN.cys is a Cytoscape file that where the network can be visualized and queried.